temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SEC.
 605. CONTINGENT CONSTITUTIONAL SAFEGUARDS

-Notwithstanding section 103(c)(2), if a court of competent jurisdiction enters a final judgment holding that the phase-out of Federal intellectual property protections under section 103 effects a taking of property requiring just compensation under the Fifth Amendment to the Constitution in an amount that exceeds the resources available in the compensation fund established under section 103(c)(2), the Secretary of the Treasury shall—

-(1) implement and administer such fund in accordance with section 103(c); and\
+**(a) Trigger.**-If, after all appeals are exhausted, a court of competent jurisdiction enters a final judgment holding that the phase-out of Federal intellectual property protections under section 103 effects a taking of property requiring just compensation under the Fifth Amendment to the Constitution, the Secretary of the Treasury shall establish a compensation fund (in this section referred to as the "Fund") for the sole purpose of satisfying the compensation required by such judgment and any similar claims resolved in accordance with such judgment.

-(2) to the extent that proceeds from agency asset auctions under section 101(e) are insufficient to satisfy such constitutional obligation, pay any additional required amount from other funds in the general fund of the Treasury not otherwise obligated.
+**(b) Funding.**-The Fund shall be funded primarily from proceeds of agency asset auctions under section 101(e).
+To the extent that such proceeds are insufficient to satisfy the compensation required by final judgments described in subsection (a), the Secretary of the Treasury shall pay any additional required amount from other funds in the general fund of the Treasury not otherwise obligated.

+**(c) Claims and valuation.**-To the extent consistent with the judgment described in subsection (a), the Secretary of the Treasury shall by regulation prescribe procedures under which holders of existing patents, trademarks, or copyrights affected by the phase-out in section 103(c)(1) may file verified claims not later than 2 years after the date of such regulations.
+Compensation shall be calculated based on the fair market value of such rights as of the date of enactment of this Act, as determined by independent appraisal.

+**(d) No inference absent judgment.**-Nothing in this section shall be construed as a congressional finding that the phase-out described in section 103(c)(1) constitutes a taking of property requiring just compensation in the absence of a final judgment described in subsection (a).

 ---